 But in 2018, a year we elected a governor, only about 52% of the 706,000 people registered to vote in Hawaii that year cast a ballot in the general election.
 We do slightly better in presidential election years; in 2016 about 58% of registered voters voted in the general.

-If you miss the deadline to register for the primary or general election, you can still walk in and register before and on Election Day (with proper ID or documentation of your residency) at Voter Service Centers, which will be open July 27 – Aug.
-8 for the primary and Oct.
+If you miss the deadline to register for the general election, you can still walk in and register before and on Election Day (with proper ID or documentation of your residency) at Voter Service Centers, which will be open Oct.
 20 – Nov.
 3 for the general.

-The deadline to request an absentee ballot for the primary is Aug.
-1, and Oct.
+The deadline to request an absentee ballot for the primary is Oct.
 27 for the general.

 You can find the dates for early voting and the steps and deadline to request an absentee ballot on the state Office of Elections website.

-Kirk Caldwell is completing his second and final full term as Honolulu mayor, and the vacancy has drawn a large field.
-They include a former mayor, Mufi Hannemann, a former U.S. congresswoman, Colleen Hanabusa, two well-known businessmen — Keith Amemiya and Rick Blangiardi — and Honolulu City Councilwoman Kym Pine.
+Kirk Caldwell is completing his second and final full term as Honolulu mayor, and the vacancy drew a large field.
+They included a former mayor, Mufi Hannemann, a former U.S. congresswoman, Colleen Hanabusa, two well-known businessmen — Keith Amemiya and Rick Blangiardi — and Honolulu City Councilwoman Kym Pine.

 The position of Honolulu prosecutor is not term-limited, but longtime incumbent Keith Kaneshiro is not running again.
 He is on paid leave after receiving a target letter in a federal investigation connected to former Honolulu Police Chief Louis Kealoha and his wife, former deputy prosecutor Katherine Kealoha, who were convicted of conspiracy and obstruction of justice.